 The first new giveaway will be the serialized chapters of my novella BAT IN A WHIRLWIND, and on completion, I hope to have it available as a free e-book.
 Let me get the conversions and download links for the Public Library done and try some menu rearrangement, and then I’ll start rolling out these serial chapters.

 I’ll also post the individual pages as completed of YE GODS!
 An Outrageous Coloring Book.
 The 26 hallucinatory icons of Aztec deities will take a year or two to finish.
+(As of May, 2020 in seven years I’ve managed to complete 19 icons only!)
 At the moment, four are about ready to post, and I’m closing in on the fifth.
 It would be good to post one a month, but that’s no promise.

 So my work is cut out for me.
 Fortunately there are no deadlines but the real one.
 Until then, I’ll just do what I can.